alan-turing-institute/data-safe-haven-team/WaysofWork.md

 The purpose of this issue is to better communicate and coordinate with DSH team members directly working on project tasks.

-It should reflect what was done during the week, blockers and serve to plan work for the following week minimising the need for synchronous meeting time
+It should reflect what was done during the week, any blockers, and serve to plan work for the following week, minimising the need for synchronous meeting time

 RPM will be responsible to create and update it each week, everyone is responsible to update issues worked on and planned and report in the collaborative note here